Spacetime geometry of acoustics and electromagnetism: Completing the geometric descriptions

+with an interpretation similar to the electric power potential.
+This field also vanishes as a continuity condition in absence of sources, giving a physical motivation to imposing the magnetic version of the Lorenz-FitzGerald gauge constraint in Eq.~\eqref{eq:lorenzm}.

 The complete spinor field $\psi_{\rm em}$ thus describes both the electromagnetic power and force fields per electric and magnetic charge.
 That is, in the presence of a charged probe, these fields will determine the flow of energy and momentum between the probe and the electromagnetic field.
-Since this flow of energy and momentum to a probe can be monitored, the entire spinor field $\psi_{\rm em}$ is a \emph{measurable physical field} for electromagnetism.
+Since this flow of energy and momentum to a probe can be monitored, the entire spinor field $\psi_{\rm em}$ is a \emph{measurable physical field} for electromagnetism, which implies that the power fields $W_e$ and $W_m$ must be tightly constrained by existing experimental data.
+To see what these experimental constraints imply theoretically, we first show how the inclusion of non-zero power fields would modify the traditional theory, then show why existing experiments tightly constrain these fields so that they do in fact vanish in agreement with the Maxwell theory.